Why solving stale CRM data is the fastest path to sales follow-up

 The trigger for solving stale crm data the is the first state change that should cause action: a form submission, deal-stage update, ticket escalation. payment event, approval change, stale record, or publish-readiness signal.
 The workflow should capture that trigger as a payload with timestamp, source system, record ID, owner, and current status.

-Ownership needs to be explicit before routing starts.
+For Why solving stale CRM data is the fastest path to sales follow-up, ownership needs to be explicit before routing starts.
 The operator owns the rule, the functional team owns the decision, and the system owner owns connector health.
 If those roles are not visible, the process quietly becomes manual handoff infrastructure.

-The exception path should catch missing fields, duplicate records, stale source-of-truth values, failed validation, and ambiguous approval states.
+For Why solving stale CRM data is the fastest path to sales follow-up, the exception path should catch missing fields, duplicate records, stale source-of-truth values, failed validation, and ambiguous approval states.
 The outcome should be a reviewable decision: route, approve, reject, retry, replay, escalate, or close.

 Named-system example